hugomdm/Adaboost_ADSL/README.md

 ## Projet Description:

-This code was made for the Advanced Supervised Learning projet for the Data Mining Master 2021.
+This code was made for the Advanced Supervised Learning projet for the Mastet Data Mining of University Lyon 2 in 2021.
 The code has the implementation of an Binary and MultiClass Adaboost referenced from the pseudocodes of Freund et al 1997.
 This code also has some experiments to compare the algorithm coded with other machine learning models, with the standard scikit learn library and some tuning parameters.